 - 1. Classification is carried out in line with the IPC Classification Code.
-For all CPEDI3 and above FEI Championships, two (2) FEI Para Equestrian Classifiers must be present, and one (1) classifier must be from a foreign NF.
+For all CPEDI3 and FEI Championships, two (2) FEI Para Equestrian Classifiers must be present, and one (1) classifier must be from a foreign NF.
 The Classifiers must remain until the first appearance is completed of all Classified Athletes. - 2.
 Classification for Athletes with visual impairment (Profile 36 and 37) must be carried out by a panel of two (2) International Blind Sports Federation (IBSA) Classifiers and one (1) classifier must be from a foreign NF. - 3.
 The FEI will approve the Classifiers for all nominated Competitions except Major Championships (as defined in the Para Dressage Rules) which will be appointed by the FEI.
-A list of Classifiers qualified to officiate at all levels of Events will be maintained by the FEI.

-3.1 For FEI Championships-and Games, the FEI will appoint one (1) Level 2 Chief Classifierand one (1) Level 2 Classifier.
-A second Level 2 Classifier must be appointed by the OC in addition.

-3.2 At CPEDIs, one (1) Level 2 Chief Classifier and one (1) Level 1 or above Classifier must be appointed by the OC.
+A list of Classifiers qualified to officiate at all levels of Events will be maintained by the FEI. - 3.1 For FEI Championships, the FEI will appoint one (1) Level 2 Chief Classifier and one (1) Level 2 Classifier. - 3.2 At CPEDIs, one (1) Level 2 Chief Classifier and one (1) Level 1 or above Classifier must be appointed by the OC.